mainflux/docs/docs/edge-deployment.md

 # Edge deployment

-Following are steps that are an example usage of Mainflux components to connect edge with cloud.
+The following are steps that are an example usage of Mainflux components to connect edge with cloud.
 We will start Mainflux in the cloud with additional services [Bootstrap](bootstrap) and [Provision](provision).
-Using [Bootstrap](bootstrap) and [Provision](provision) we will create configuration for use in gateway deployment.
+Using [Bootstrap](bootstrap) and [Provision](provision) we will create a configuration for use in gateway deployment.
 On the gateway we will start services [Agent](agent.md) and [Export](export.md) using previously created configuration.

 # Services in the cloud